databrary/policies/agreement-annex-III.md

-Whether de-identified or pseudonymized data may be shared with Databrary without seeking explicit permission from research participants depends on the Authorized Investigator\'s Institution.
+Whether de-identified or pseudonymized data may be shared with Databrary without seeking explicit permission from research participants depends on the Authorized Investigator's Institution.
 Some ethics boards or IRBs may allow de-identified or pseudonymized data to be shared without the explicit permission of the research participant.